nickfargo/state/README.md

           me.kiss betterHalf
 ```

-The state model is a classic tree structure, with a single **root state** as the basis for the object’s stateful implementation.
+An object’s state model is a classic tree structure, with a single **root state** as its basis, from which all of the object’s states inherit.

-One noteworthy quality of the root state is that, while its place in the expression does not bear a name, it is not anonymous; the root state’s name is always the empty string `''`, which may be used by an object to change its state so as to exhibit its default behavior.
+A noteworthy quality of the root state is that, while its place in the expression does not bear a name, it is not anonymous; the root state’s name is always the empty string `''`, which may be used by an object to change its state so as to exhibit its default behavior.

 ```javascript
 obj.state().root() === obj.state('')    // true